MindSphere Gateway¶

 has an endpoint capable of WebSocket at path /videostream

 .
-The application is provided by an operator tenant myOperator
+The application is provided by an operator tenant, myOperator

-as myTenant-myApp-myOperator.eu1.mindsphere.io
+, such as myTenant-myApp-myOperator.eu1.mindsphere.io

 .
 The web client of myApp can establish a WebSocket connection to its backend via wss://myTenant-myApp-myOperator.eu1.mindsphere.io/videostream